Skip to content

 At Campbell’s of Beauly, our connection to the Royal Family runs deeper than parchment.
 It’s woven into our cloth, our fittings and the stories passed down through generations of tailors and clients alike.

-A green Land Rover is parked in front of Campbells of Beauly, a stone building with brown awnings and union jack and Scottish flags above.
+A green Land Rover is parked outside Campbell & Co, a stone building with brown awnings and British and Scottish flags displayed above the entrance.

 Our first official Royal Warrant was granted in the 1960s by HRH The Duke of Windsor, formerly that very Prince.
 In 1975, HM The Queen Mother honoured Campbell’s with her own Warrant, which she would continue to uphold until 2002.
 Her affection for the shop became part of our everyday rhythm, woven into the fabric of life in Beauly.